Eligibility to participate

 - Identify, link and engage people, science and/or technologies that have not been connected before in shaping their bionic innovation

 - Involve end users of human bionics innovations, their carers or key family members in research and development of new or improved bionic devices, technologies and treatments

-- Optimise state-level contributions of their project and where possible find avenues for intra-state collaboration (e.g. a mix of metropolitan and regional team members)
+- Engage input from Queensland organisations (private, public or NFP) in progressing their project and where possible find avenues for intra-state collaboration (e.g. a mix of metropolitan and regional team members)